Examples and Traps

 - Will the suggested solution provide the best value for the price?

 The suggested portal could really have been selected as the best possibility by evaluating a couple of other solutions.
-But it also might be just an idea which is not supported by any analysis.
+But it also might be just an idea that is not supported by any analysis.
 In the latter case, until the solution is confirmed as the best one, the analyst should work only with the business need, ignoring the solution part.
 In other words, only this part is relevant at this moment: "We want our high-value advertisers to have more up to date information and let them feel more VIP".

 Example 2: The algorithm calculating customer rating must be updated in the system Gama according to the new legislation.

-One of the most frequent traps is based on the stakeholders' confidence that they know best how the systems should work.
+One of the most frequent traps is based on the stakeholders' confidence that they know best how systems should work.
 What they think is: "Gama has always been the system calculating the rating, and because the new legislation forces us to change the algorithm, Gama needs to be updated accordingly."
-Unfortunately, stakeholders see the IT architecture just from the user’s perspective and they by no means cannot foresee all impacts.
+Unfortunately, stakeholders see the IT architecture just from the user’s perspective and they can by no means foresee all impacts.
 They have no idea that the customer rating was newly implemented centrally and all systems will be calling this system to get the rating.
 This change will become effective in Q4/2018, which is also the date when the legislation will come into effect.
-Therefore, updating the local algorithm in the Gama would be a waste of time, assuming that the Gama will be connected to the central system in the same release.
+Therefore, updating the local algorithm in Gama would be a waste of time, assuming that Gama will be connected to the central system in the same release.

 Example 3: We want to reward our high-value advertisers by giving them $1000 credit in the system AdvertPartner.
 We also want the ReportCube system to put a note about topping up the credit to our R-12 report.